ddella/K3s-Cluster/12_Create_etcd_cluster.md

   - TCP port `2380` is the traffic for server-to-server communication
   - TCP port `2381` is the traffic for the endpoints `/metrics` and `/health` (Optional)
 - Each host must have `systemd` and a `bash` compatible shell installed.
 - Some infrastructure to copy files between hosts.
 For example, `scp` can satisfy this requirement.
+In the preceding step you should have installed the SSH public key of your bastion host on every etcd VMs.

 # Setup an External ETCD Cluster
-In this tutorial we will configure a three-node TLS enabled `etcd` cluster that can act as an external datastore, like a Kubernetes H.A.
-Cluster 😉
+In this tutorial we will configure a three-node TLS enabled `etcd` cluster that will act as an external datastore for your K3s Kubernetes H.A.
+Cluster.

 |Role|FQDN|IP|OS|Kernel|RAM|vCPU|Node|
 |----|----|----|----|----|----|----|----|